CPhobos/North_Natives_Generator/README.md

   [2] Acquire a Natives.hpp file. by going to https://nativedb.dotindustries.dev/natives and clicking Generate Code

+  [2.1] MAKE SURE NATIVE TYPES IS TURNED ON!

   [3] Ensure that the Natives.hpp file is placed inside the same directory that the script is in

   [4] Open a terminal and run {your_python_env_variable} natives_gen.py